MattisLind/PC04Reader/README.md

 ### Reader software

+The initialization code sets up the USART1 using serial1.begin() but then disbales the receiver so that can be used for a pin change interrupt.

 The Reader Run signal is handled by a pin change interrupt handler that detects that this pin has changed.
 Then it sets the reader_run variable to 2.

 Reader 300 cps.
 I.e 300 steps per second.
 Timer driven, one interrupt each 1.667 milisecond